12 Food Safety Rules You're Definitely Breaking

 "Don't defrost food by leaving it out on the counter.
 And once it's defrosted, don't refreeze it," McManus says.

 How to fix it: The fridge is your friend.
-Most small pieces of food can be defrosted in the refrigerator overnight, Beckman explains, although whole chickens and turkeys may take a few days to fully defrost.
+Most small pieces of food can be defrosted in the refrigerator overnight, Beckman says, although whole chickens and turkeys may take a few days to fully defrost.

 "Transfer frozen ingredients to the fridge to let them gently and safely defrost.
 Before you do so, move the items into a pan, bag, or bowl to catch any drips," McManus says.
 "Defrost everything on the bottom shelf so nothing drips onto other food."

-Mistake: Allowing pantry staples to go bad.
+Allowing pantry staples to go bad.